 - After surgery, your pet will continue to be closely monitored in recovery.
-In some cases, pets can go home the same day to recover in the comfort of their own homes.
-Depending on the procedure, some pets will need to stay overnight for their safety and to ensure surgical success.
 Before your pet goes home, we will carefully go over post-operative care instructions with you.

 The veterinarians at Animal Medical Clinic of Gulf Gate have years of experience performing the common surgical procedures to follow: